 This is not a policy development process as defined in the ICANN Bylaws but rather an effort to explore ways of improving the implementation plan of recommendation 6 in response to GAC and ALAC concerns.

-There is no internationally agreed definition of "Morality and Public Order", .
+There is no internationally agreed definition of "Morality and Public Order", nor of national, cultural, geographic, religious and linguistic sensitivities.

 Rules of Engagement